swiftlang/swift-evolution/proposals/mmmm-async-let.md

 This is because by looking at the async let declaration, it is obvious that the right-hand side function will be used to initialize the left-hand side, by waiting on it.
 This is similar to single-expression `return` keyword omission, and also applies only to single expression initializers.

-It is illegal to declare a `spawn var`.
+It is illegal to declare a `async var`.
 This is due to the complex initialization that a `async let` represents, it does not make sense to allow further external modification of them.
 Doing so would tremendously complicate the understandability of such asynchronous code, and undermine potential optimizations by making it harder to make assumptions about the data-flow of the values.

 ```swift
 spawn var x = nope() // error: 'spawn' can only be used with 'let' declarations